blaettlerio/ansible-playbook-macos/README.md

-# ansible-playbook-macos
-Ansible Playbook to install and configure macOS
+# macOS Application Deployment & Configuration Ansible Playbook

+This playbook installs and configures applications and configures macOS settings.
+As not everything is easily automatable in macOS, there are still a few manual steps involved.